thgngu/opt.th/README.md

 1. `luarocks install https://raw.githubusercontent.com/bamos/spg.torch/master/spg-scm-1.rockspec`
 2. Cloning this repo and running `luarocks make`.

-# Usage

-The following solves the linear program

 # Tests

 After installing the library with `luarocks`, our tests in